Boots of Spanish Leather: Critical reception and legacy

 "Boots of Spanish Leather" ranked 19th in a Paste list of "The 42 Best Bob Dylan Songs".
 In an article accompanying the list, critic Cameron Wade notes that in "just four-and-a-half minutes, Dylan creates two richly layered and dynamic characters, each reckoning with the messy emotions of young love coming to an end" and calls it "Dylan at his most open and vulnerable—a rare sight for the notoriously introverted and private songwriter, but it proves he’s master of his craft, writing a heartbreaking ballad that measures up to the best of them".

 Stereogum ran an article to coincide with Dylan's 80th birthday on May 24, 2021 in which 80 musicians were asked to name their favorite Dylan songs.
 Both Caroline Rose and Johanna Warren selected "Boots of Spanish Leather".
 Rose called it "the first Dylan song I ever heard that stopped me in my tracks.
 It tells such a straightforward story, a conversation between two free-spirited young lovers, one of whom is traveling on the other side of the world.
 The love between them is at first full of hope.
 The gift of Spanish boots represents a gesture of care.
-But as the song goes on the conversation becomes less hopeful, and the boots seem become more of a parting gift.
+But as the song goes on the conversation becomes less hopeful, and the boots seem to become more of a parting gift.
 It’s kind of a funny choice for a gift.
 Boots often symbolize leaving, or walking away.
 I always wonder if this was a conscious choice, or if he really just wanted some leather boots.
 Either way, I enjoy this little bit of comedy amidst an otherwise heartbreaking story".
 Warren noted "Moral of the story: Whether your 'boots' are literally material gifts or alternative forms of currency, i.e. rock-solid emotional support, make sure all your relationships are reciprocal and mutually honoring".

 The song is included in the Norton Anthology of Poetry, 5th edition, in the section titled "Popular Ballads of the 20th Century".